JimmyDevvvvv/CipherWing-Defense-System/README.md

 2. File is passed to the **ML Scanner** and **YARA Engine**.
 3. **SHAP** plots explain why the file was flagged.
 4. If malicious, the **SOAR Engine** can:

-   - 🔒 Quarantine
+   * 🔒 Quarantine
-   - 💀 Kill the Process
+   * 💀 Kill the Process
-   - ⚠️ Shutdown the System
+   * ⚠️ Shutdown the System
-   - 🗑️ Delete the File
+   * 🗑️ Delete the File
 5. All events are logged and visualized in the **GUI**.
+6. **LD\_PRELOAD-based Interceptor** actively blocks execution of flagged files.

 ---

-## 🧪 Want to Test?
+## 🧪 Data Engineering & Training

-Drop a file in one of the following directories:

-- `~/Downloads`
-- `~/Desktop`
-- `/tmp`

-Use the GUI to observe real-time detection, SHAP explanations, and SOAR actions.
-You can also launch a benign file inside the interceptor shell to see CipherWing in action — safely.
+Instead of relying on public datasets, CipherWing’s dataset was manually engineered from scratch:

+* Real malware samples from trusted sources
+* Manual family labels based on behavior and structure
+* Clean files from open-source repositories
+* Extracted features: entropy, PE headers, suspicious strings
+* Trained with k-fold validation
+* Benchmarked vs. YARA-only baseline

+This project taught me how to move across data engineering, ML pipeline design, and security logic — not just to detect, but to explain and act.

 ---

-## 🧾 Legal Disclaimer

-> This project is for educational and research purposes only.
-> **Do not upload real malware to GitHub**.
-> Always test in isolated environments.
+## 📈 Performance

+* ML Classifier FPR: \~3.5%
+* YARA-only FPR: \~6%
+* SHAP explanations help interpret results and reduce false positives

+---

+## ⚠️ Limitations

+In security, acknowledging limitations isn’t just a formality — it’s a sign of maturity.
+No system is bulletproof, and CipherWing is no exception.
+Being honest about where things stand is crucial for responsible development.

+* No cloud sync or centralized backend
+* Local-only GUI and logs
+* Family classification (e.g., RAT vs. Trojan) can be inconsistent
+* YARA may miss packed or heavily obfuscated binaries

 ---

 ## 👨‍💻 Author

 **Mohamed "Jimmy" Gamal**
 Built with 🖤 and fire for Linux defenders.

 ---